-That said, I’ve transitioned my 3 dogs Missy, Buzz & Wally from kibble to raw dog food using a gentle hybrid method.
+That said, I’ve transitioned my 3 dogs Missy, Buzz and Wally from kibble to raw dog food using a gentle hybrid method.

-Missy (50 lbs) & Buzz (75 lbs) were two Boxer mix siblings from the same litter, and Wally (38 lbs) is a Feist mix I adopted from a rescue.
+Missy (50 lbs) & Buzz (75 lbs) were two Boxer mix siblings from the same litter, and Wally (38 lbs) is a Feist mix I adopted from a dog rescue organization in NC.